andrewvaughan/template-core/.github/CONTRIBUTING.md

 the changes back to all prior Branches, including [`main`][branch-main] and potentially [`staging`][branch-staging], to ensure all Contributor Forks can incorporate the Hot-Fix changes into their work.
-With normal procedures, this should have minimal lifecycle impact for Contributors, requiring them only to rebase their working Branches prior to submitting a Pull Request, which is normal procedure.
-Occasionally, Contributors **may** require merge work for such a rebase to complete successfully.
+With normal procedures, this should have minimal lifecycle impact for Contributors, requiring them only to rebase their working Branches prior to submitting a Pull Request, which is a normal development procedure, as described in the preceding Software Development Lifecycle.

 Hot-Fixes have a significant opportunity for risk and often impact development teams negatively.
-As such, they're limited in their use, often to only security and major performance concerns.
+As such, they're limited in their use, often to only major security, performance, and functionality concerns.

 ---